 More Indian Cave State Park Activities

-Since our visit was just one day, we did not get to enjoy all the activities the state park has to offer.
+Since our first visit was just one day, we did not get to enjoy all the activities the state park has to offer.
+We’ve returned another time (the fall at Indian Cave State Park is beautiful) and discovered a few more things!
 Here are a few of the fun things families can do at Indian Cave State Park:

 – Horseback trail rides are available in season.
 Kids ages 6 and older can do the trail rides at Indian Cave State Park.
 Trail rides are $18 per rider.

 – There is a restored schoolhouse and general store from the old river town of St. Deroin, where old-time crafts are demonstrated on weekends during the summer.